SpontanCombust/w3stringsx/README.md

 w3stringsx is able to work with the regular form of the CSV file.
 It is however capable of reading non-standard data, which is explained later in this document.

 ## How-To
-Put the script in the same folder as the w3strings encoder or anywhere if encoder's folder is contained in the PATH environment variable.
-Run commands on it using shell of your choice like cmd.exe.
+Put the encoder in the same folder as this script or somehere in the PATH environment variable.
+Run commands on the script using shell of your choice like cmd.exe.

 Requires [python](https://www.python.org/downloads/) in version >= 3.11 to be installed.
 Current CLI specification can be found [here](./doc/cli_specification.md).